akshitsangwan/hackathon1-devsnest-notepad-app/README.md

 # hackathon1-devsnest-notepad-app

 DevNotes is simple Notes Taking Website built using HMTL5, CSS3 and JavaScript.
-It is project we built in Hackathon One at Devsnest.
+It is a project we built in Hackathon One at Devsnest.
 We are team of 3 members, namely, Akshit Sangwan, Himanshu Kesarwani, Ayush Maheshwari.

 #Instructions to use: